 Corticosteroids.
 These medicines may be used if a child has an RSV infection and also has asthma or an allergic-type breathing problem.
-But corticosteroids are not used now as often as they were used in the past.
+But corticosteroids are typically not used.

 Antibiotics.
 Antibiotics help the body destroy bacteria and may be used to help treat or prevent complications that can occur from RSV.

 Bronchodilators.
 They relax the muscle layer that surrounds the breathing tubes in the lung, allowing them to expand and move air more easily.
 This may help to reduce wheezing in some infants and toddlers.